Q fever

 - Washing their (or their children's) hands and arms thoroughly in soapy water after any contact with animals

-- Wearing a P2 mask (particulate respirator, available from pharmacies and hardware stores) and gloves when handling and disposing of animal products, waste, placentas, and aborted fetuses
+- Wearing a P2 mask (particulate respirator, available from pharmacies and hardware stores) and gloves when handling and disposing of animal products, waste, placentas, and aborted fetuses, and when mowing or gardening in areas where there are livestock or native animals.

 - Preventing animals from eating placenta and immediate removal of animal abortive and birth materials, with safe disposal by deep burial – do not use them in compost